ABooooo/myInvoice/README.md

 Building the project

 Run ``ng build`` to build the project.
-The build artifacts will be stored in the ``dist/ directory``.
+The build artifacts will be stored in the ``dist/directory``.
 Use the ``-prod`` flag for a production build.
 To deploy the app you'll need static website hosting.
 There a lot of options and Firebase is also one of them.
 [Here you'll find more information about it.]

 ## What's next
 Probably some code optimization would be good ecspecially as it is a beginner project.
-But it probably won't happen in this version as I am planning to rebuild all from start with nodejs and mongoDB.
+But it won't happen in this version as I am planning to rebuild all from start with nodejs and mongoDB.
 I will also add some further functionalies like saving invoices and dashboard for outcome analysis.

 ## Conclusion
 If you like this app you can use it for non- or commercial purposes.
 You can use it as a playground for learning new skills or change it on your own free will.
 I would appreciate a star click.